Moderna sues Pfizer and BioNTech over COVID-19 vaccine

 "We believe that Pfizer and BioNTech unlawfully copied Moderna's inventions, and they have continued to use them without permission," Shannon Thyme Klinger, chief legal officer for Moderna, a biotechnology startup based in Cambridge, Massachusetts, also said in the statement.

-Pfizer and BioNTech expressed confidence in the intellectual property behind their joint vaccine, saying it would fight the allegations.
+Pfizer and BioNTech expressed confidence in the intellectual property behind their joint vaccine and vowed to fight the allegations.

+"BioNTech's work is original, and we will vigorously defend against all allegations of patent infringement," the company said on in a statement.
+"It is an unfortunate but rather regular occurrence that other companies make allegations that a successful product potentially infringes on their intellectual property rights, even more so here after witnessing the historic accomplishments of a vaccine" like the one it helped create, BioNTech stated.

 Moderna and Pfizer's two-shot vaccines both use mRNA technology to help patients fight the coronavirus.
 Those vaccines work by injecting a genetic code for the spike protein that coats the surface of the coronavirus.